KaushikPrakash/strongLoop/README.md

 # strongLoop
-A sample APP for Storngloop framework in Node.js
+A sample APP for Strongloop framework in Node.js